-Many of the programs in development that are ahead of Medicenna are engineered variants of IL-2 that each attempt to reduce CD25 binding and extend the therapeutic window of native IL-2.
+Many of the programs in development are engineered variants of IL-2 that each attempt to reduce CD25 binding and extend the therapeutic window of native IL-2.
 To our knowledge, MDNA11 is the only IL-2 product in development where a significantly reduced CD25 binding and an increased CD122 binding have been observed while maintaining greater than 95% sequence homology to native IL-2.
-In addition to these findings, MDNA11 relies on an Albumin binding designed to increase its half-life to allow for dosing every 2 or 3 weeks rather than PEGylation as many of its competitors.
+In addition to these findings, MDNA11 relies on an albumin binding designed to increase its half-life to allow for dosing every 2 or 3 weeks rather than PEGylation as many of its competitors.
 Albumin is known to accumulate in tumors providing MDNA11 with enhanced targeting capabilities.
+MDNA11 remains competitive being the only IL-2 in clinical development with sustained durable single-agent activity demonstrated thus far in a Phase 1/2 trial for advanced solid tumors.